 Admission Requirements.
-To be considered for admission to the program, the student must meet Division admission requirements as well as complete a departmental interview.
+To be considered for admission to the program, the student must meet Division and program admission requirements as well as complete a program interview.
 Applicants must submit a Division of Allied Health Sciences application by March 1 in order to be considered for entry into the program in the fall semester of that year.

-Students will be eligible to enter the Public Health Academic Programs curriculum as sophomores providing they have satisfactorily completed the aforementioned admission requirements.
-Students wishing to enter the program as sophomores must contact the program director for appropriate academic counseling in order to determine eligibility.
+Students will be eligible to enter the Public Health Academic Programs curriculum as juniors providing they have satisfactorily completed the aforementioned admission requirements and the following preprofessional and sophomore concentration course requirements.

 Required Preprofessional (Freshman) Courses.
-The following courses are required of all candidates seeking admission to the B.S. in Public Health degree programs.
-These courses must be completed during the freshman year for those who wish to enter the program as sophomores.
+The following courses, or their equivalents, are required of all candidates seeking admission to the B.S. in Public Health degree programs.